sab-kc/python-algorithm-implementations/README.md

 # Python Algorithm Implementations

-A collection of different algorithms implemented using Python
+A collection of different algorithms and data structures implemented using Python

 ## Makefile

-In this repository you will find a `Makefile` that contains all the necessary imports to run these algorithms
+In this repository, you will find a `Makefile` that contains all the necessary imports to run these algorithms

-In you terminal run:
+In your terminal run:
 ```
 make environment
 ```